azhx/blagoblag/content/drafts/dag-response.rst

-This is the third time the "going dark" debate has been opened in my lifetime, and each time before the conclusion has ultimately been that this probably isn't a good idea, and that the U.S. government shouldn't persue it as policy.
+This is the third time the "going dark" debate has been opened in my lifetime, and each time before the conclusion has ultimately been that this probably isn't a good idea, and that the U.S. government shouldn't pursue it as policy.
 I have no doubt that a frank and honest discussion in 2017 will produce the same outcome.
-But frank and open discussions start with an adherance to facts.
+But frank and open discussions start with an adherence to facts.

 .. _`U.S. Naval Academy`: https://lawfareblog.com/deputy-attorney-general-rod-rosenstein-remarks-encryption
 .. _`Global Cyber Security Summit`: https://www.justice.gov/opa/speech/deputy-attorney-general-rod-j-rosenstein-delivers-remarks-global-cyber-security-summit